microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab_introduction.md

 ## Configure the Environment

-1. Create an .env File
-   - In the root of the workshop folder, use VS Code to create a .env file.
+1. In the root of the workshop folder, use VS Code to create a .env file.
 1. Copy the Configuration
-    - Open the .env file on the **desktop** and copy its contents into the .env file in the root of the **workshop** folder.
+    - Open the .env file on the **desktop** and copy its contents into the .env file in the root of the **workshop** folder you just created.
 1. Save Changes
    - Save the changes to the .env file.